anthillsocial/suitcase/README.md

 # Suitcase
 Stepper motor controlled by audio frequency using a RAspberry Pi.
 Created 2016 for Kypros Kyprianou: www.electronicsunset.org
-Released under a GPL Licence.
+Released under a GPL Licence unless otherwise stated.

 The code (in development):